itissandeep98/SheroesSurvey/README.md

 ● Communication Interface

-- End users will receive a form link with a unique identifierfor every form.
+- End users will receive a form link with a unique identifier for every form.
 - After filling up the form if requested by the user and enabled by the form creator, their responses will be mailed back.

 ● Software Interface

-- Frontend:This is the primary interface with which every surveyee and form creator will interact.
+- Frontend: This is the primary interface with which every surveyee and form creator will interact.
 It will, in turn, interact with backend using APIs
-- Backend:This will store and perform all the form functions by providing various API endpoints.
+- Backend: This will store and perform all the form functions by providing various API endpoints.

 ● Hardware Interface